Tommy Burns (Canadian boxer): Burns-Johnson Fight

-In December 1908, after months of delaying arranging the fight, Burns agreed to a bout with Jack Johnson and became the first fighter to hold to a heavyweight championship bout with an African American.
-Burns lost his title in the match held in Sydney.
-The fight was ended in the 14th of 20 three minute rounds with Burns failing to land a punch, and being clearly unable to continue.
-He had refused to fight Johnson until Australian promoter Hugh D. McIntosh paid him $30,000 for the fight (Johnson received $5,000).
-Burns was rumoured to be suffering from the effects from jaundice or influenza, and weighed in at 168 lb—15 lb lighter than his previous fight, and well below Johnson's 192 lb.
-The fight lasted fourteen rounds before being stopped by the police.
+A crowd of twenty thousand fans gathered in the Sydney suburb stadium on Boxing Day to witness the fight.
+Burns entered the fight supposedly suffering from the effects from jaundice or influenza and weighed in at 168 lb—15 lb lighter than his previous fight, and well below Johnson's 192 lb.
+In the 14th of 20 three-minute rounds, Burns began to stagger as Johnson hammered him at will.
+The police rushed the ring, stopped the camera, and ended the fight to avoid the unpleasant spectacle of a white champion knocked out by a black fighter.
+The fight concluded with Burns failing to land a single punch.
 Burns later claimed the disruption was due to spectators' concern he had a broken jaw.
 He also stated numerous right uppercuts from Johnson led to swelling on his face and the request to stop the fight.
 Referee Hugh McIntosh awarded the decision and the title to Johnson.